YuhengZhang3/18744_project_ODD_detection/README.md

-# 18744 Project - Multi-Head ODD Detection
+# 18744 Project: Unified Multi-Head ODD Detection

-This repository contains our 18-744 project code for image-level ODD attribute prediction with a shared visual backbone and multiple task-specific heads.
+This project studies unified image-level ODD attribute prediction with one shared visual backbone and multiple task-specific heads.
+The goal is to support several ODD-related attributes in a single model instead of training fully independent models for each task.

-## 1. Overview
+## 1. Task Overview

-We build a unified multi-head model for several ODD-related attributes:
+We predict four image-level attributes:

-- time of day
+- **time of day**
-- scene type
+- **scene type**
-- visibility
+- **visibility**
-- road condition
+- **road condition**

-The model uses one shared image encoder and one shared adapter, then predicts each attribute with an independent classification head.

-Our final pipeline has three stages:

-1. train single-task heads separately
+The first three tasks are based on **BDD100K**.
+The road-condition task is based on **RSCD**.

+Our main question is:

-2. merge the trained heads into one unified model
+> can separately trained task heads be merged into one model and then aligned through joint multi-task finetuning?
-3. run joint multi-task finetuning to align all heads in the shared feature space

 ---

+## 2. Method

-## 2. Model Structure
+## 2.1 Model

+We use a shared visual encoder with multiple classification heads.

-### Backbone
+### Shared backbone
-- DINOv2 ViT-L/14
-- image input size: `336 x 336`
-- output features:
+- **DINOv2 ViT-L/14**
-  - CLS token feature
+- one shared feature extractor for all tasks
-  - patch token features

 ### Shared adapter
-A shared MLP adapter is applied on top of DINOv2 features.
+A shared adapter is applied after the backbone features.

-Current implementation:
-- shared across all heads
-- used to map backbone features to the task feature space
+This adapter is important because it becomes the common feature interface for all heads during multi-task training.

-### Heads
+### Task heads
-Current active heads in code:

-- `time`
-- `scene`
-- `visibility`
-- `road_condition`

-In the current implementation, these heads are simple MLP heads on top of the shared global feature.

-Main related files:
-- `models/backbone_dinov2.py`
-- `models/heads.py`
-- `models/odd_model.py`
-- `configs/odd_config.py`
+We use one classification head per task:

+- **time head**: predicts 4 classes
+- **scene head**: predicts 7 classes
+- **visibility head**: predicts 3 classes
+- **road_condition head**: predicts 27 classes

 ---

-## 3. Datasets and Labels
+## 2.2 Datasets

-## 3.1 BDD100K
+### BDD100K

-We use BDD100K image-level attributes for three heads:
+BDD100K is used for:

-- `time`
+- time
-- `scene`
+- scene
-- `visibility`
+- visibility

-### Data split
-BDD100K provides:
+BDD provides:
 - `train`
 - `val`
 - `test`

-In our current experiments:
-- training uses `train`
-- model selection mainly uses `val`
-- final reporting can use `test`
+For **time** and **scene**, labels come directly from BDD attributes.

-### Time head
+#### Time classes
-Source label:
-- BDD attribute `timeofday`

-Classes:
 - dawn/dusk
 - daytime
 - night
 - undefined

-### Scene head
+#### Scene classes
-Source label:
-- BDD attribute `scene`

-Classes:
 - city street
 - gas stations
 - highway